georgerobescu/urbit-visor/guides/building-uv-extensions/README.md

 ### Adding Guarantees

+While the base functionality of the extension is now finished, we haven'ted implemented any error handling.

-Well, it's done but we don't have any error handling.
-What if a user doesn't have a Urbit Notes channel created yet?
-We should want to account for that.
-Let's add some handling for that case.
-As it often happens handling edge cases results in as much if not more code than the core functionality of the app, but such is the world of user interfaces.
+For example, what if a user doesn't have an Urbit Notes channel created yet?
+We need to account for that.

+Let's add some error handling for that case.
+As often happens, handling edge cases results in just as much if not more code than the core functionality of the app itself, but such is the world of user interfaces.

-First we'll need to scry graph-store to see if the user has a Urbit Notes notebook among his `keys`.
+First we'll need to scry graph-store to see if the user has an Urbit Notes notebook among his `keys`.

 ```ts
 interface Key {